Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.advice.calendarMode({ project: "project", region: "region",  });

 /*
+Advises on whether extending an existing future reservation is possible based on the desired extension end time.
+If capacity isn't available for the entire requested duration, the method recommends the longest possible extension.
+*/
+await gapi.client.compute.advice.calendarModeExtension({ project: "project", region: "region",  });

+/*
 Advice on making real-time decisions (such as choosing zone or machine types) during deployment to maximize your chances of obtaining capacity.